peteS-UK/sonyavr/README.md

 ### Manual Entry
 You need to enter the details of your processor manually - IP address, name and model.

 When you select Submit, the configuration will setup the components in Home Assistant.
-It will create one device, one entity and a service.
+It will create one device, two entities and a service.

 ## Device & Entities
 A device will be created with the name given during setup..

 ### Media Player entity
 A media player entity will be created with a default entity_id of media_player.sonyavr.

 You can control power state, volume, muting, source and sound mode from the media player.
 You can also use this entity from any card for media player.

+### Remote entity
+A remote entity will be created with a default entity_id of remote.sonyavr.

+This entity only supports power on and off, and mute on and off functions.
+It doesn't support sending commands directly, since the actual commands for the AVR are just byte strings.
+Please use the Send Command service below.

 ## Sony AVR.
 Send Command